ThePersonReborn/imgfapdl/README.md

 ## TODO
 - Logging.
 - Proper handling of errors, as of right now I'm too lazy to handle them so someone less used to Python will see some weird cryptic error.
+Also if filenames are invalid, the program silently fails.
 - Tests for the other parts of the code.